 I already knew that he had struggled with porn in the past, because when I confessed my own struggle to him early in our marriage, this is when he told me that he had looked at it for a time as well.
 Honestly, I had felt very removed from feeling threatened by it back then.
 I felt more relieved that he understood my own struggle.
 I always told him to please tell me if he was struggling, because I wanted to be able to pray for him.

 The day I accidentally discovered the porn with my own eyes was the first time I was truly hit with the feelings of anger, fear, shame, sadness, and a great sense of betrayal.
-This had been going on for the majority of our marriage, and I had no idea.
+This had been going on for the majority of our marriage, (going back to even before I started struggling with this) and I had no idea.
 Looking back, I had overlooked many signs of what was going on over the years, because I had attributed everything to being residue from my own previous porn addiction.

 I started to question every move he made, and I would find myself looking at family pictures wondering if that was even real.

 My trust in him quickly plummeted.
 What complicated everything was that he was out of town on the weekends and had a ministry where women were often contacting him.
 I started questioning what he was doing when he was out of town on the weekends.
 (Thankfully, he almost always traveled with someone else.)
 On top of all of the physical issues I was dealing with, this knocked the wind right out of me.

 I would check every morning to see if he looked at porn the night before.
 I spent the next few days trying to say something to him, but I didn’t know how to.
 The longer I waited, the angrier I became.

 I finally approached him about everything I had discovered.
 He said he knew by my voice what I was going to say.
 He had been wanting to tell me for so long but didn’t know how to.
 He was terrified to tell me.
 He didn’t want to crush me.

 What he didn’t realize, was that discovering everything on my own would crush me even more than just telling me the truth in the first place.